simplify-framework/graphql/README.md

 ![NPM Downloads](https://img.shields.io/npm/dw/simplify-graphql)
 ![Package Version](https://img.shields.io/github/package-json/v/simplify-framework/graphql?color=green)

+## Setup your AWS Master Credential

+Goto [AWS Setup Credentials](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/setup-credentials.html) then create an account to be used to provision a secure Github credentials.
+The root credentials must have the following permissions to configure your `deployment account` user with least privilege policy.
+It must has these permissions:
+	+ iam:CreateUser
+	+ iam:CreateRole
+	+ iam:PutUserPolicy
+	+ iam:PutRolePolicy

 ## HOW TO: Build a GraphQL project:
 - `npm install -g simplify-graphql`
 - `simplify-graphql -i schema.graphql`